 Hyperlocal ingredients can make any cocktail truly shine.
 Topel’s signature spirit is inspired by Texas and pechuga, a type of mezcal made with animal protein that is suspended above the still’s chamber.
 The alcohol vapors rising from the still ‘cook’ the meat, while the fat and juice drip into the distillate, giving the resulting spirit a complex, savory flavor.
 An avid hunter, forager and conservationist, Topel uses the uncooked ham of a feral hog he hunts in the fall for Totem’s protein source.
 The animals are opportunistic omnivores and have had a devastating impact on parts of Texas.

 Pechugas are often supplemented with local grains, fruit or nuts, and consumed for special occasions like weddings, births and other celebrations.
 Totem is flavored with foraged ingredients like dewberries and bottlebrush leaves; Topel spends all year harvesting and sourcing various botanicals from regional Texas growers.

 Try sourcing local spirits for your backcountry bar and create your own unique adventure cocktail.

 No need to lug expensive or excessive barware into the backcountry; toddies can be made with items you likely already own.

-- MSR’s compact, ultralight stoves are perfect for toddy-making, particularly the PocketRocket2 and WhisperLite Universal
+- MSR’s compact, ultralight stoves are perfect for toddy-making, particularly the PocketRocket2, WhisperLite Universal and the Reactor.

 - Water treatment system, like MSR’s HyperFlow Microfilter